GradleUp/nmcp/README.md

 }

 nmcpAggregation {
+    // Publish all projects that apply the 'maven-publish' plugin publishAllProjectsProbablyBreakingProjectIsolation() }

+publishing {
   centralPortal {
     username = TODO("Create a token username at https://central.sonatype.com/account")
     password = TODO("Create a token password at https://central.sonatype.com/account")
     // publish manually from the portal
     publishingType = "USER_MANAGED"
     // or if you want to publish automatically publishingType = "AUTOMATIC"
   }

-    // Publish all projects that apply the 'maven-publish' plugin publishAllProjectsProbablyBreakingProjectIsolation() }
+}
 ```